zack2016/smarthome/doc/developer/source/lib/plugin.rst

        # to access a method (eg. return_plugins()):
        plugins.return_plugins()

-   This is the preffered method.
+   This is the preferred method.

 2. Through the main SmartHome object